patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Plain inline alert variations

-It is not recommended to use an inline plain alert with `actionClose` nor `actionLinks`.
+It is not recommended to use a plain inline alert with `actionClose` nor `actionLinks` because these alerts are non-dismissible and should persist until the error or action related to the alert is resolved.

 ```ts
 import React from 'react';